 Working with communities to help them better understand why children might join armed forces and groups, explain the developmental effects of child recruitment, and identify how to protect children will all help to prevent (re-)recruitment.
+Communities should be encouraged to establish communitybased child protection networks.
+These networks can work on awareness-raising, good parenting skills, identifying atrisk children and mediating family disputes (where appropriate and with training).

 Communities should be encouraged to establish community-based child protection networks.
-These networks can work on awareness-raising, good parenting skills, identifying at-risk children and mediating family disputes (where appropriate and with training).

 Where appropriate, these networks can be supported to establish community monitoring mechanisms, such as early warning systems.
 Non-individually identifiable data from these early warning systems can then be shared with national human rights commissions, national observatories and/or Government authorities.